Water Bore Drilling

 Why get a bore?

-Bores and pumps might be very new to you so we are here to answer your questions, and if we cannot assist you directly, we will provide you with contacts of those who can help you better.
-Check out our FAQ on jargon for some more plain english explanation of terms.
+Bores and pumps and their jargon might be very new to you, so we are here to answer your questions, and if we cannot assist you directly, we will provide you with contacts of those who can help you better.
+Check out our FAQ on jargon for some more plain English explanations of terms.

 There are a few things we need your help with to ensure we can get the job done as quickly and smoothly as possible; refer to our handy checklist.